 - 4 cloves of garlic, roughly chopped

-- cup toor dal, cooked
+- 1 cup toor dal, cooked

-- Salt to taste
+- Salt, to taste

 - Pinch of turmeric powder

-- Red chili powder (to your taste & spice level)
+- Red chili powder, to taste

-- Potato Hash
+Potato Hash

-- 1 lb of small potatoes
+- 1 lb small potatoes, diced

 - Pinch of hing powder

-- Salt to taste
+- Salt, to taste

 - Pinch of turmeric

-- Red chili powder to your taste
+- Red chili powder, to taste

 Instructions

-- Cook the toor dal: If using a pressure cooker, cook the dal with enough water until soft.
-If using a pot, cover the dal with water and cook until tender, about 30-40 minutes.
+- Cook the toor dal: if using a pressure cooker, cook the dal with enough water until soft.
+If using a pot, cover the dal with water and cook until tender, about 30–40 minutes.

 - Add the diced tomatoes, turmeric powder, and salt.
 Cook until the tomatoes are soft and mushy, about 5–7 minutes.